Building with Passport

 npm run dev

 Navigate your browser to localhost:3000 to see the app up and running.
 You should see a welcome message on the Home tab and be able to click through the other tabs to read about Web3 and DAOs.
-However, notice that this is currently a straightforward static site with no opportunities for connecting an Ethereum wallet or interacting with Gitcoin Passport.
+However, notice that this is currently a straightforward static site with no opportunities for connecting an Ethereum wallet or interacting with Passport XYZ.
 These are the areas we will focus on for the remainder of the tutorial.

 Connecting a Wallet

 Ethereum wallet connections are handled using ethers.
 In this section you will call some functions from ethers that allow your users to connect to the app using their Ethereum wallet.
-This is essential because this allows users to sign messages to approve the use of their address in Gitcoin Passport API requests.
+This is essential because this allows users to sign messages to approve the use of their address in Passport API requests.

-First, you already know that the user address is going to be an important piece of data that will be passed in several requests using the Gitcoin API.
+First, you already know that the user address is going to be an important piece of data that will be passed in several requests using the Passport API.
 This means you probably want to keep track of it in the app's state.
 To do this, you can add the following state variable definition immediately below export default function Passport () {

 const [address, setAddress] = useState<string>('')